Juul launches a pilot program that tracks how Juul devices get in the hands of minors

 In some cases, it may be an issue with a certain retail store knowingly selling to minors.
 In others, it may be a case of social sourcing, where someone over 21 years of age buys several devices and pods to then sell to minors.

 Juul will then take next steps in investigating, such as talking to a store manager about the issue.
-It may also enhance its secret shopper program around a certain store or distributor where it sees there may be a spike in sale/distribution to youth to identify the source of the problem.
+It may also enhance its secret shopper program around a certain store or distributor where it sees there may be a spike in sale/distribution, to youth to identify the source of the problem.
 To be clear, Track & Trace only tracks and traces the devices themselves, and does not use personal data about customers.
-It’s also worth noting that Juul Labs has increased

 Juul isn’t yet widely publicizing Track & Trace (thus, the “Pilot” status), but it is focusing on Houston as a testing ground with banner ads targeted at older individuals (parents, teachers, etc.) pointing them to the portal.
-Of note: the ad campaign is geofenced to never be shown in or around a school, hopefully keeping the program a secret from young people illegally using Juul.
+Of note: The ad campaign is geofenced to never be shown in or around a school, hopefully keeping the program a secret from young people illegally using Juul.

 The company wants to learn more about how people use the portal and test the program in action before widening the campaign around Track & Trace.
 That said, the Report portal is not limited to Houston residents — anyone who confiscates a Juul can report it through the portal and trigger an investigation.